 Refer to Georgia DNR website for specific details.

-The City of Peachtree Corners coordinating with GA DNR conducted a field study in 4Q25 which resulted in findings that deer population is (8) times the sustainable level.
+The City of Peachtree Corners, coordinating with GA DNR, conducted a field study in 4Q25 which found that the current deer population is eight (8) times more than what is ecologically sustainable.
 DNR concurred these findings would be representative for adjacent communities, inclusive of Berkeley Lake.

 For further details, refer to the full report in the documents area.

-No… Even with the Berkeley Lake ordinance change, no bowhunting or hunting of any kind is allowed in the Green Space.
-It is managed by the Piedmont Land Trust Conservancy, who has strict control over what can or cannot happen in the Green Space.
+No… Even with the recent Berkeley Lake ordinance change, no bowhunting or hunting of any kind is allowed in the Greenspace.
+It is managed by the Georgia Piedmont Land Trust (GPLT), which has strict control over what can or cannot happen in the Greenspace.

 All deer culling must comply with Georgia state hunting laws, which include restrictions on hunting methods, required permits, and reporting procedures.